-Federal government assets
+Federal Administration assets

-In the event that you have found a vulnerability in an IT system or product that does not belong to the federal government but which impacts Switzerland as a country, the vulnerability should always be reported to the owner of the system or the product supplier first.
-You should only report your findings to the NCSC if the organisation does not provide an adequate response to the vulnerability.
-In this case, the NCSC will serve as an intermediary and bring the vulnerability to the attention of the affected organisation again.
+If you have found a vulnerability in an IT system or product that does not belong to the Federal Administration, but which impacts Switzerland as a country, the vulnerability should always be reported to the owner of the system or the product supplier first.

 CVE publication